WDI-SEA/notes/09-other-topics/post-sei/post-cohort-resources.md

 * [The Seattle WDI-SEI Github Organization](https://github.com/WDI-SEA) Has all the repos the Seattle curriculum draws from
 * your class recordings and calender
 * The Slack channels will remain open for you to use for a while, but they will disappear eventually (a few months)
+* The zoom recordings of class will exist for an indeterminate period of time, and can be downloaded if you with to save them.

 ## 👍 Resource Recommendations